josei2/epi590r-in-class/README.md

 # EPI590R repo

-This repository belongs to Louisa Smith
+This repository belongs to Jeffery Osei
-Jeffery